avaneev/prvhash/README.md

 	uint64_t rv = prvhash_core64( &Seed, &lcg, &Hash );
 	double v = ( rv >> ( 64 - 53 )) * 0x1p-53;

+## Gradilac PRNG (C++) ##

+The `gradilac.h` file includes the Gradilac C++ class which is a generalized templated implementation of PRVHASH PRNG that provides integer, single bit, floating-point, TPDF, Normal random number generation with a straight-forward front-end to specify PRVHASH system's properties.
+Supports on-the-run re-seeding, including re-seeding using sparse entropy, for CSPRNG uses.
+Does not require other PRVHASH header files.

+Use `Gradilac< 317 >` to match Mersenne Twister's PRNG period.

 ## PRVHASH64_64M ##

 This is a minimized implementation of the `prvhash64` hash function.
 Arguably,